Passsione/Algorithm-Avengers-Web-App/README.md

 # Virual Environment
     - Run 'pip install virtualenv' in the Terminal
     - Then run 'virtualenv -p python3 env'
     - Then run 'env/Scripts/activate'.
-The terminal will show (env) before the directory if was success
+The terminal will show (env) before the directory if it was successful
     - Run 'pip install flask pymongo passlib'
+    - Run the app with 'python app.py'

 # MongoDB resources videos